corda/corda/docs/source/shell.rst

 * Parameters are separated by commas
 * Each parameter is specified as a ``key: value`` pair

+    * There **MUST** to be a space after the colon, otherwise you'll get a syntax error

-* Strings do not need to be surrounded by quotes unless they contain a comma or embedded quotes
+* Strings do not need to be surrounded by quotes unless they contain commas, colons or embedded quotes
 * Class names must be fully-qualified (e.g. ``java.lang.String``)

 .. note:: If your CorDapp is written in Java, named arguments won't work unless you compiled the node using the